 Unfortunately, the game lacks the story mode similar to Brawl's "Subspace Emissary," and cut-scenes have apparently been removed according to some sources.
 I have not played the game enough to verify this and it seems to contradict what I briefly saw when my son was playing the game.

-Both versions of the game can interact.
+Both the Wii U and 3DS versions of the game can interact.
 You can use the 3DS as a controller or copy your customized characters between the two.
 This feature is easily accessible by an icon on the main menu of each game.
 Speaking of controllers, you can also use GameCube controllers with a new adapter for the Wii U.

 By registering both games on Club Nintendo, you will receive the soundtrack for the game (two CDs) for free when it is released in March 2015.
 You will also receive a code for the Mewtwo DLC when it is released next Spring.